Today, 7th October 2020, HS2 has published further plans which include a consultation and extensions to the current safeguarding areas.

 - The introduction of new train stabling facilities at Annandale in Dumfries and Galloway

-In addition, there has been 3 route wide updates which are as follows:
+In addition, there have been 3 route wide updates which are as follows:

 1. A feedback report and Government decision following the June 2019 Consultation.
 The includes confirmation of the following: